 - Don't forgot the new rules about bringing liquids.
 Clear plastic bags with no container over 100 ml, and total less than 1 liter.
 Or put stuff in your checked luggage.

 - If you're travelling with hand luggage only, from mid-June 2008 there's a new check in facility upstairs at Terminal 1 for some flights, which avoids some of the queues.

-- Facilities for departing passengers include good shopping at Dubai Duty Free (although many items are similar prices or cheaper in Dubai's shopping malls - especially if there's a sale on), the Irish Village bar and restaurant, several other cafes and restaurants (including a McDonalds), and a Transit Hotel at Dubai Airport.
+- Facilities for departing passengers include good shopping at Dubai Duty Free (although many items are similar prices or cheaper in Dubai's shopping malls - especially if there's a sale on), the McGettigan's (previously the Irish Village, changed in 2012 or 2013?) bar and restaurant, several other cafes and restaurants (including a McDonalds), and a Transit Hotel at Dubai Airport.
 Also available are banks, a post office, health club (with pool), medical center, prayer rooms, business centers, first and business class lounges, etc. Most facilities are open 24 hours.

 - Gates close 15-20 minutes before flight departure and airport staff toss out the bags of any passengers who are late.
 At least, that's what they say they'll do.
 It's probably not a good idea to test their patience so skip that extra burger or drink and trot along now, and if you're an Emirates Airlines passenger who checked in at the new Terminal 3 and you've just discovered your boarding pass has a gate number starting with a "1", you better get moving.
 You've got a long jog ahead of you ...

 Dubai Airport Facilities